 8) Who should I contact if I have questions or need assistance?

-Dr. Mary Petzke, Director of Medical Student Research, can be contacted at any time and welcomes all questions, comments, or suggestions regarding SOM student research.
+Dr. Mary Petzke, Assistant Dean for Medical Student Research can be contacted at any time and welcomes all questions, comments, or suggestions regarding SOM student research.
 All inquiries will receive a prompt response.